Translate

 “I killed him,” he whispered.

-Nothing but the echo of his own breath, the weight of his own voice pressing back against him.
+The hush of the confessional swallowed his words.
+There was nothing but the echo of his own breath, the weight of his life pressing back against him.

 Silence.